sagarsakre/spammail/README.md

 You need to setup mailx on your linux machine to enable sending mails via terminal Follow instructions in gmail-setup.txt or check http://sagarsakre.blogspot.in/2012/09/sending-emails-from-terminal-using.html

+Update:
+I have updated the repo with the screenshots.
+Observe the timings.

 Background:
 Inspired from a quora answer I decided to write this script.